PosInformatique.Moq.Analyzers

 Cause

-A Mock instance has been created with the `Loose` behavior instead of `Strict`.
+A mocked instance has been created with the Loose or Default behavior instead of Strict.

 Rule description

-When instantiating a Mock<T> instance, the MockBehavior of the Mock instance should be defined to Strict.
+When instantiating a Mock<T> instance (or using the Mock.Of<T>() alternative), the MockBehavior of the Mock instance should be defined to Strict.

 By default, Moq build instances of mocked instance which have a Loose behavior for non-setup methods.